 There is a petting zoo, pony rides, and a maze for children that also comes with a small charge.

 At the heart of the Fort Worth Stockyards is the Stockyards Museum.
 It is free to enter, but a $2 donation per adult is requested to help cover the operating costs.
-There you can learn about the history of Fort Worth, the stockyards, and the beginning of the cattle industry in Texas.
+Inside the Stockyards Museum you can learn about Fort Worth’s history, how the stockyards came to be, and the beginning of the cattle and ranching industry in Texas.
 The museum offers a unique history lesson on the old Chisholm Trail, and how it helped shape Fort Worth as a city during the western expansion across the United States.

-Twice a day (at 11:30 and 4:30) cowboys in early 20th century attire conduct a cattle drive down the main street (Exchange Street) of the stockyards.
+Twice a day (at 11:30am and 4:30pm) cowboys in early 20th century attire conduct a cattle drive down Exchange Street, which is the main street in the stockyards.
 Tourists and locals alike will line the street on each side to watch the longhorns herded through the street.
-There is no charge for this, and I really don’t know of anywhere else where you can view this type of daily occurrence.
+There is no charge to watch the cattle drive, and I really don’t know of anywhere else where you can view this type of daily occurrence.

-For more inexpensive things to do in Fort Worth with kids, click here.
+For more inexpensive things to do in Fort Worth with or without kids, click here.